fossasia/eventyay-tickets/doc/administrator/installation.rst

     # journalctl -u pretalx-worker

-In the start-up output, pretalx also lists its logging directory, which is also a good place to look for the reason for issues.
+If you're looking for errors, check the pretalx log.
+You can find the logging directory in the start-up output.

 Next Steps
 ----------

 Check out :ref:`configure` for details on the available configuration options.

-Have a look at our :ref:`maintenance` documentation to read about updates, backups, and monitoring.
+If you want to read about updates, backups, and monitoring, head over to our :ref:`maintenance` documentation!

 .. _Ansible role: https://github.com/pretalx/ansible-pretalx
 .. _nginx: https://botleg.com/stories/https-with-lets-encrypt-and-nginx/